 - Some debt settlement companies are scammers who prey on people in a vulnerable financial position.
 If such a company is asking you to pay fees before they settle your debts and make unrealistic guarantees, then you should stay away from their services.

 - Debt settlement can be very expensive – often by the time you pay the debt settlement company and the settled (and unsettled) debts, you haven’t really saved any money and may have even hurt your credit score even more.

-The most reliable way is to hire a professional credit card debt lawyer who will work with your case and suggest multiple options based on your unique situation.
+The most reliable way is to hire an experienced credit card debt lawyer who will work with your case and suggest multiple options based on your unique situation.
 If you are looking for such professionals, consider getting help from Leinart Law Firm.
-We will offer you several options, including the Chapter 7 or Chapter 13 bankruptcy filing supported by expert bankruptcy law attorneys.
+Our credit card lawyers will offer you several options, including Chapter 7 or Chapter 13 bankruptcy filing supported by expert bankruptcy attorneys.